Lemony Snicket's A Series of Unfortunate Events (soundtrack)

 Lemony Snicket's A Series of Unfortunate Events is the soundtrack on the Sony Classical label of the 2004 Lemony Snicket's A Series of Unfortunate Events, starring Jim Carrey, Meryl Streep, Catherine O'Hara, Billy Connolly, Liam Aiken, and Emily Browning.
 The original score was composed by Thomas Newman.

 The album was nominated for the Academy Award for Best Original Score.

-Many of the tracks from the soundtrack were used in the 2007 documentary Sicko.
+Many of the tracks from the soundtrack were used in the 2005 comedy film Fun with Dick and Jane, the 2007 documentary Sicko, and the trailers for Corpse Bride, No Reservations, and Alice in Wonderland.